At Qualcomm, 5G is headed everywhere and into virtually everything

 While some of the concerns about early devices such as the S10 5G are entirely valid, my view is that others have been sensationalized.
 Regardless, between software updates for existing hardware and new devices with new chips, we’re about to move into 5G round two, where high-speed performance is going to become more common.

 More towers, new tower software, dynamic 4G/5G spectrum sharing of sub-6GHz frequencies, and more capable phones are all coming over the next few months.
 That means 5G devices are going to spend more time delivering crazy fast download speeds.
-At least two of the top three U.S. carriers have committed to nationwide 5G in 2020, with the third expecting at least 50% population coverage, so the question isn’t whether you’ll have 5G in your city — it’s just “how soon.”
+At least two of the top three U.S. carriers have committed to nationwide 5G in 2020, with the third expecting at least 50% population coverage, so the question isn’t whether you’ll have 5G in your city — it’s how soon.

 The two key areas to watch for mobile 5G are advancements in indoor and outdoor performance.
 Twelve stories up, overlooking San Diego from the rooftop of Qualcomm’s headquarters, the company is currently testing a next-generation 5G radio system called Project Pentari, capable of using beamforming to deliver outrageously fast speeds using 3.5GHz spectrum.
 Rather than spreading radio signals in a flashlight-style wide arc of 120 or 130 degrees, it directs 6.5-degree beams at specific receiving devices at roughly 1-mile distances, enabling multiple individual users to hit speeds ranging from 750Mbps to 3Gbps depending on the system’s configuration.